Behaviour by Department

 Click on 'More Information' to reach the detention overview.
 Here you can Take Action or delete the detention if necessary.

-The Statistics page in Students > Behaviour > Fixed Period Exclusions > Statistics allows you to create and export statistical reports on temporary exclusions, according to the selected settings.
+The Statistics page in Students > Behaviour > Fixed Period Exclusions > Statistics allows you to create and export statistical reports on temporary exclusions (referred to as 'suspensions' by the DfE from Autumn 2021), according to the selected settings.

 Clicking on settings lets you choose the start/end date of the reporting period and also lets you group exclusions by certain demographics/groups of students.

 When viewing the Statistics report by Student, tick the boxes beside their names to take further actions.

 Clicking on a student's name will direct you their Behaviour summary on their Student Profile.

 Internal exclusions can be accessed by navigating to Students > Behaviour > Internal Exclusions on the navigation bar.

 The Daily Attendance Page allows the user to view and administer the internal exclusions taking place that day.